glenn20/mp-image-tool-esp32/README.md

     with `--table ota`)
 - Extract the micropython application image (`.app-bin`) from the firmware or device
-  - `--extract-app`: this `.app-bin` file can be used for OTA firmware updates.
+  - `--extract-app`: the `.app-bin` file saved can be used for OTA firmware updates.

 ### Operations on serial-attached esp32 devices